mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > (a) Stars are distant and unreachable.
 One cannot get to them; they are unattainable, as all dharmas are.
 One cannot lay hands on them, cannot possess them.

 Stars are very distant and unreachable – this is very understandable.
-One cannot get to them; they are unattainable, as all [dharmas] are.
-Because the conditioned world is always changing constantly.
-So it’s very difficult to hold on constantly.
-Just [...]
-So like list stars.
+“One cannot get to them; they are unattainable, as all [dharmas] are.”
+Because all the conditioned world is constantly changing, so it’s very difficult to hold on [to something] just for you.
+So, it’s just like stars.

 > (b) They are small in size, insignificant, when seen on the background of the vast vacuity of space.

 I think so.
-Smalls are just tiny entities in size.
-So in comparison with the vast vacuity of space, star is very small in size, in significance, just like a poppy seed, or a [...]
-If you compare.
+Stars are just tiny entities in size.
+In comparison with the vast vacuity of space, a star is very small in size, small in significance, just like if you compare a poppy seed to the Himalayan mountains.

-So the conditioned world is constantly changing and moving, we cannot grasp in our hand, we cannot understand exactly what it is, because it is changing constantly.
-No matter how long you live in this world, you cannot pin down what it is.
-What is life, this human world.
+So the conditioned world is constantly changing and moving, we cannot grasp it in our hand.
+We cannot understand exactly what it is, because it is changing constantly.
+No matter how long you live in this world, you cannot pin down what is life, what is the human world.
 But we have to understand.
-But actually, your whole life, you have to learn what life is, what the human world is, constantly.
-Because the world is really unattainable, huge.
+Actually, your whole life, you  have to learn what life is, what the human world is, constantly, because the world is really unattainable, huge.

 > (c) They can be seen only when there is no sun.
 As the stars are no longer visible when the sun comes to shine, so also the things of the world are seen only in the darkness of ignorance, and are no longer noticed when the normal mental reactions to them come to a stop, after the true non-dual cognition of the Absolute has taken place.
 All mental elements, as Vasubandhu says, disappear when right cognition is realized, just as the stars disappear when the sun shines.
 They become invisible, and all views cease.

-The third point is that the human world is just like stars, because stars can be seen only in the darkness of ignorance.
-Ignorance is explained by Doctor Conze here, a very interesting explanation:
+The third point is that the human world is just like stars because stars can be seen only in the darkness of ignorance.
+Ignorance is explained by Doctor Conze here, it’s a very interesting explanation:

 > Ignorance means that (a) intellectually, one sees nothing, for ignorance is a condition unfavorable to knowledge ...

 So intellectually one can see nothing.
-That means we are, I told you during the seminar, every one exists right in the middle of the truth, and we want to know, but we cannot know.
-So intellectually we really want to know what the truth is, what is the place where we live in.
-What is life, which we have to take care of.
-We want to know intellectually, but we don’t know.
+That means, I told you during the seminar, everyone exists right in the middle of the truth, and we want to know, but we cannot know.
+So intellectually we really want to know what the truth is, what is the place we live in, what is [this] life which we have to take care of.
+We want to know intellectually – but we don’t know.

 So ignorance is always a condition unfavorable to knowledge.
 So intellectually always there is something unstable.
 You cannot pin down what it is.
 This is the human world.